E-valuator: Reliable Agent Verifiers with Sequential Hypothesis Testing: Methods

 \subsection{Problem Setting}

-Given a user prompt, denoted $o_0$, the agent executes an sequence of $T \in \mathbb{N}_+$ actions, $(a_1, \ldots, a_T)$, where $\mathbb{N}_+ := \{1, 2, ...\}$ and $T$ is a random variable depending on both the prompt and the agent's internal randomness.
+Given a user prompt, denoted $o_0$, the agent executes a sequence of $T \in \mathbb{N}_+$ actions, $(a_1, \ldots, a_T)$, where $\mathbb{N}_+ := \{1, 2, ...\}$ and $T$ is a random variable depending on both the prompt and the agent's internal randomness.
 Associated with each action, $a_t$, is an observation, $o_t$, which captures the environment state after the action is executed (e.g., if $a_t$ performs some intermediary arithmetic calculation, $o_t$ could contain the calculated value).
 The actions and observations together form the \textit{trajectory} at each step $t$, $H_t = (o_0, a_1, \ldots, a_t, o_t)$.
 After each step $t$, a black-box verifier model $v$ takes as input the trajectory $H_t$ and provides a score, $S_t = v(H_t)$, which serves as a heuristic evaluation of the quality of the trajectory thus far.
 Typically, $S_t \in [0,1]$, although \textit{e-valuator} supports score values of any type.
-The verifier scores form a sequence $\mathbf{S} = (S_1, \ldots, S_T)$.

-A complete trajectory $H_T$ is associated with a binary label, $Y \in \{0,1\}$, of whether the final output, $o_T$, is correct $(Y = 1)$ or not $(Y = 0)$.\footnote{Our framework also accommodates infinite-length trajectories that proceed indefinitely by labeling them $Y = 0$, as they never produce a final output $o_T$ for some finite $T$.
-However, for practical relevance, we focus here on the setting of finite-length trajectories that always produce a final output.} We call trajectories where $Y=1$ \textit{successful} trajectories and those with $Y=0$ \textit{unsuccessful} trajectories.
-We assume access to \textit{calibration data}, $\mathcal{D}_\text{cal} = \{(\mathbf{S}^{(i)}, Y^{(i)})\}_{i = 1}^n$, where $(\mathbf{S}^{(i)}, Y^{(i)})$ are drawn i.i.d from $\SYdist$, a joint distribution over variable-length score sequences and their labels, which has density $\SYdens$.
+The verifier scores form a sequence $\mathbf{S} = (S_1, \ldots, S_T)$, and we denote $\mathbf{S}_{[1:t]} = (S_1, \ldots, S_t)$.
+A complete trajectory $H_T$ is associated with a binary label, $Y \in \{0,1\}$, of whether the final output, $o_T$, is correct $(Y = 1)$ or not $(Y = 0)$.
+We call trajectories where $Y=1$ \textit{successful} trajectories and those with $Y=0$ \textit{unsuccessful} trajectories.